george-hawkins/jetson-nano-performance/performance-steps.md

 I've listed the steps for the following four comparisons below:

-1. The CPU governors all set to performance and the GPU goverer left at its default value, i.e. nvhost_podgov.
+1. The CPU governors all set to performance and the GPU governor left at its default value, i.e. `nvhost_podgov`.
 2. The CPU governors and the GPU governor all set to performance.
-3. The CPU governors left set to performance and the GPU governors set to back to nvhost_podgov and the GPU min_freq set to its maximum value.
+3. The CPU governors left set to performance and the GPU governors set to back to `nvhost_podgov` and the GPU `min_freq` set to its maximum value.
 4. The CPU and GPU clocks (and other values) set to maximum with `jetson_clocks`.

 If I run through these steps repeatedly (doing the four comparisons and then rebooting the system to start afresh) I get the following median times for each of the above: